WRTeam-in/elms-doc/features/academics.md

 ## Subjects

-The admin can create new subjects within e-School.
+The admin can create new subjects within eLMS.
 Each subject can be associated with one of the mediums and has a name, type (theory or practical), optional subject code, custom background color, and image to be displayed in the application.
 This allows for easy organization and identification of subjects across different classes.

 ## Class

-In e-School, the admin can add classes by choosing the mediums and sections that each class will have.
+In eLMS, the admin can add classes by choosing the mediums and sections that each class will have.
 For example, selecting English as the medium and A, B, C as the sections will automatically create classes like 10 A English, 10 B English, and 10 C English.
 Similarly, selecting Gujarati as the medium and A, B, C as the sections will create classes like 10 A Gujarati, 10A Gujarati, and 10 C Gujarati.
 Optionally a shift can be chosen for any class to indicate the time-zone it'll be taken on.
 There is also an option of sub-dividing classes into streams based on student's subject preference.

 ## Class Assign Subject